roblox-ts/eslint-plugin-roblox-ts/src/rules/misleading-lua-tuple-checks/documentation.md

 it in a conditional context.
 This ensures the condition evaluates based on the actual boolean value intended.

+This rule also enforces the use of destructuring for `LuaTuple` types, as it provides a clearer and more explicit way to access the values contained within the tuple.
+Destructuring allows you to assign the values of the tuple to individual variables, making your code more readable and maintainable.

 This rule is autofixable.

 ## Examples